 We love it when our craft session ends in gifts that kids can make… these adorable little felt heart ornament crafts are just that – turn them into key rings or zipper pulls on your school bags and you have a lovely little gift to give to a relative or a friend.
 We are craft mad here at Red Ted Art HQ so, crafts that can double up as something useful or as a gift for friends are especially popular (with The Englishman… hehehe less to store!).
 I also like this little felt heart crafts, as it is again a great way to introduce sewing to kids.
 It uses the simplest of sewing stitches – the running stitch – and there is actually only a little to sew for each key ring!
 Perfect.
+(We have many more great Beginner Sewing Projects here).
+They are ALSO Part of our Christmas Ornaments DIY post as they look gorgeous on the Christmas Tree!

 Making your Felt Heart Ornament Craft